emb-riscv/specs-markdown/csrs.md

 if the new value is higher than the current value, in other words it guarantees that the interrupt threshold is not decreased.

-It is a CSR because access to the interrupt threashold register must be quite fast since handling the interrupts threshold is one of the methods used to implement critical sections.
+This register is a CSR because handling the interrupts threshold is one of the methods used to implement critical sections, and this must be as fast as possible.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|